w3c/wai-curricula/intro.md

 ##### Suggested homework

-* Ask students to write one or two paragraphs in which they reflect on the accessibility issues mentioned and they identify possible remedies.
+* Ask students to write one or two paragraphs in which they reflect on the accessibility issues mentioned and they identify possible repairs.

 ##### Suggested teaching materials